 - Assemble a dissertation committee (normally three faculty members, of whom at least two must hold appointments in the Program in the Ancient Mediterranean World) and submit a dissertation proposal, consisting of a prospectus of approximately 20–25 pages, including bibliography.
+The committee chair should be a member of the Classics department.
 While the prospectus is necessarily provisional and dissertations will evolve in different directions with further research and writing, the dissertation prospectus should present:

 - a succinct statement of the problem or topic to be addressed;